ebajcar/web10199_worksheets/syst10199/worksheets/set08.md

 [Example 2: message.php](https://bajcar.dev.fast.sheridanc.on.ca/php10199/sessions/message.php)
 [Example 3: getStuff.html](https://bajcar.dev.fast.sheridanc.on.ca/php10199/sessions/getStuff.html)

-### Formulate answers to the following questions
+### Formulate answers to the following (in preparation for next assignment)
 #### Casino craps game in PHP.
 Using the modified JS version, write the equivalent functionality in PHP.
+See class slides for additional information.
 Add the ability for the human player to roll the dice by submitting a form.
 Add the ability to store the point in a session and pass the data from page to page.
 Add statistics to keep track of wins and losses.

 #### Rock Paper game in PHP.
 Continue rewriting the Rock Paper game in PHP.
+See class slides for additional information.
 Incorporate into the course website.

 #### Tic Tac Toe game in PHP
 Continue rewriting the Tic Tac Toe game in PHP.
+See class slides for additional information.
 Incorporate into the course website.

 #### Login form
 - Using the w3chools How To - login form ([https://www.w3schools.com/howto/howto_css_login_form.asp](https://www.w3schools.com/howto/howto_css_login_form.asp))